alanedelman/JuliaNumerics/Functions/Matrix Functions/ScalarFunctionsExtendedToMatrices.md

 Matrix Sqrt                          sqrtm,M^(.5)     MatrixPower[M,0,5]     use MatrixPower
 General Functions                    funm             MatrixFunction         MatrixFunction

+Additions that might make sense:
+1. A page for separate matrix functions
+2. Completion and Annotation of Reference List
+3. R, Python Syntax
+4. Numerical comparison of good test cases

 would be good to add R and python and point out exactly the places where there are interesting numerical differencs.